-Hannah has trained extensively within her field, and has qualifications within three main professions:
+Hannah has trained extensively within her field, and has qualifications within three different professions:

 McTimoney animal chiropractic